mikesart/graphicsmagick/www/index.rst

   * GM is used to process billions of files at the world's largest photo sites (e.g. `Flickr`_ and `Etsy`_).

-  * GM does not does not conflict with other installed software.
+  * GM does not conflict with other installed software.

   * GM suffers from fewer security issues and exploits.